t-d-k/LibreCrypt/docs/plausible_deniability.md

 ### Overview
 </A>

-The subject of "plausible deniability" and OTFE systems is a lot more involved than "do my volume files have any kind of identifying signature?"
+The subject of "plausible deniability" and transparant encryption systems is a lot more involved than "do my DoxBoxes have any kind of identifying signature?"

 Some people believe they can get "Plausible deniability" by simply claiming that their volume files are _not_ encrypted data: "I don't know _what_ they are - I can't be expected to know every operation that my OS carries out!
 Perhaps it's some corrupt data that the system recovered at some stage?"